 Plans & Pricing

-LifeLock comes in a close second and is an extremely popular option for identity protection.
+LifeLock comes in a close second and is one of the most popular options for identity protection.
+I think a lot of people have a poor opinion of Lifelock, because of some unfair billing practices the company was caught up in many years ago.
+That’s all been corrected and Lifelock has had a stellar customer service reputation since.
 With all LifeLock plans you receive 3 bureau credit and social security number monitoring, which are scanned daily for threats and fraudulent activity.
 They also monitor black market websites used by identity thieves to buy & sell your personal information.
 If your data appears on any of these sites, you receive an immediate alert.
 By working with the credit reporting agencies,LifeLock also helps to eliminate pre-approved credit card offers, which are a perfect target for identity thieves.

 One of the features we like best is their additional child I.D. theft protection feature, LifeLock Jr. Children have become a popular target for ID theft.
 LifeLock Jr. monitors your child’s identity for the same fraudulent activity that your LifeLock Ultimate plan provides.
 Add in the Lost Wallet Protection and up to 1 Million in ID Theft insurance and LifeLock is an excellent option for protection and credit monitoring.